humdrum-tools/humdrum-documentation/tool/mint/index.md

 determined by **mint.**

-No interval is calculated for the first pitch token; initial pitches are simply echoed in the output \-- appearing in square brackets.
+No interval is calculated for the first pitch token; initial pitches are simply echoed in the output &mdash; appearing in square brackets.
 These initial pitches are referred to as *offset* values, since they indicate the starting value from which subsequent intervals are calculated.
 Offset values can prove useful in attempting to reconstruct the input,